 The dream turned into reality in the fall of 2015 with the opening of the Table Café, a sit-down restaurant that serves locally grown food with amazing taste, at an affordable price, where all can enjoy the flavor of community.
 The Table operates under a pay-as-you-can model and provides a place where our neighbors can dine with a purpose.

 The seasons of planting seeds of God’s love and watering those seeds with faith and hope continue.
 God will cause the growth, and only time will tell where this great story goes next.

 We would love for you and your family to join us and to be a part of this amazing story!

-The Source, a multisite congregation of Southern Hills in Louisville, specialized in reaching the “de-churched,” people who might feel uncomfortable in a traditional church setting and yet are yearning for community and want to experience Christ’s love.
+The Source, a multisite congregation of Southern Hills in Lexington, specialized in reaching the “de-churched,” people who might feel uncomfortable in a traditional church setting and yet are yearning for community and want to experience Christ’s love.

 People are responding.

 Since the launch of the contemporary multisite worship service in April 2017, Average attendance has grown to nearly 100 each Sunday.
 And they have room to grow.
 Their renovated facility seats 170, has several classrooms (including four devoted just to children on Sunday morning), a nursery, and plenty of parking since The Source is situated in a shopping center.